-Packing regulations for alcohol vary by airline to minimize breakage and damage, and the airline reserves the right to refuse your luggage’s contents even if the TSA does not.
+Packing regulations for alcohol vary by an airline to minimize breakage and damage, and the airline reserves the right to refuse your luggage’s contents even if the TSA does not.
 Some airlines, for example, require that each bottle be packed in a leak-proof bag and sealed with tape in a cardboard container.

 More Frequently Asked Questions